 We then evaluated the identified core neurons by their performance of predicting external visual stimuli presented to the mice.
 To make predictions with ensemble activity, we calculated the cosine similarity between population vectors (Carrillo-Reid et al., 2015a) observed in real data compared to population vectors defined by CRFs.
 Similarity coefficients between CRFs population vectors and real data reproduces presented stimulus (Figure 5D), and is specific to the stimulus activation periods.
 Prediction statistics show the CRFs defined ensembles have similar values of prediction accuracy, precision and recall than SVD method (Figures 5E-5G).
-Finally CRFs outperform other graph theory measurements that could be used to define the most important members of a network (Figure S4).
+Finally, CRFs outperform other graph theory measurements that could be used to define the most important members of a network (Figure S4).

 Core neurons from cortical ensembles are optimal for external stimuli prediction